karanprime/ParticlePhysicsMafia/README.md

 All roles and their particle-flavored abilities were created by the team.
 We used LLMs to help:

 - Generate card artwork based on role descriptions
-- Format the cards via LaTeX templates
-- Write this documentation and README
+- Write this README

-The creativity and flavor are human-made, the polish and science puns are AI-assisted. ✨
+The creativity and flavor are human-made, the visuals are AI-assisted. ✨

 ---